Sedhupathy-devops/assignment1/readme.md

 # Assignment1

-Contains all Terraform resources and Ansible playbook to setup mongodb-replicaset
+This Repo Contains all Terraform resources and Ansible playbook to setup 3 node mongodb-replicaset

 - Terraform run provisions 3 node mongodb-replicaset
 - Ansible run configures 3 node mongodb-replicaset and intiates replica with mongodb-exporter and node-exporter enabled.